mainanorbert/alx-higher_level_programming/README.md

 - What does return a function that does not use any return statement
 - Scope of variables
 - What’s a traceback
+### **3. 0x02.
+Python - import & modules**
+- How to import functions from another file
+- How to use imported functions
+- How to create a module
+- How to use the built-in function dir()
+- How to prevent code in your script from being executed when imported
+- How to use command line arguments with your Python programs